Skip to main content

 Proudly supporting the ILF

-Beyond delivering books to remote First Nations Communities, our partnership with the ILF extends to the development of culturally appropriate books, fundraising in stores and online, and the sale of ILF merchandise through participating Australia Post retail outlets.
+Beyond delivering books to remote First Nations Communities, our partnership with the ILF extends to the development of culturally appropriate books, fundraising in stores and online, and the sale of ILF merchandise through participating Australia Post retail outlets as well as supporting Indigenous Literacy Day.

 Book Supply program